bitmark-inc/autonomy-docs/MVA.md

 * only necessary if:
     * platform store lost
-    * container store lost
+    * Pod store lost
     * recovery key lost (i.e., less than m shards available)
     * reason to suspect a key was leaked (e.g., stolen device)
 * need to get back two shards to rebuild recovery keypair
 * then use the remaining key platform or gordian to sweep the funds to a new wallet
 * extra second protection is to add an additional key with one year time lock
-    * if recovery key is used then the case of both platform and container store lost is covered if sufficient shards are recovered
+    * if recovery key is used then the case of both platform and Pod store lost is covered if sufficient shards are recovered
     * transaction byte code allows UTXO spend for one of:
         * 2of3 multisig
         * single sig of extra key AND blockheight > limit